OpenIndiana fails to provide option for manual network config

 NWAM has now completely replaced the previous graphical network configuration tool (network-admin) which was based on svc:/network/physical:default.

 If you have a headless server and need svc:/network/physical:default, the instructions in nwamd(1) for enabling it are still accurate.

 You can still use network-admin on a desktop if you disable NWAM for now, but NWAM is no longer missing functionality that should make this necessary.

-Updated by r a over 8 years ago
+Updated by r a almost 9 years ago

 In order to get the configuration I wanted, I had to disable nwam and enable the physical interface and was then able to configure DNS and IP information statically.

 When I tried OpenIndiana on a work laptop, it recognised the lan/wireless brillantly and I was really impressed.
 However, in a static environment it makes configuration unnecessarily complicated.
 I liked the fact that OpenSolaris had the option for easy manual configuration.
 If an option with NWAM to allow manual configuration of IP address, Netmask, Gateway could include the optional setting domain name and dns servers that would be great.